 Attendance and leave of absence

-You are required to be in attendance at the University for teaching and assessment weeks.
-Students who do not attend may have their studies terminated.
-The University is required to notify the Student Loans Company and other institutions who pay fees, about periods of absence or unsatisfactory attendance.
-This may lead to financial support being reduced or suspended and it may also lead to students having to repay money that they have already received.
-If you need a visa to study in the UK, then the University will also have to report periods of absence or unsatisfactory attendance to UK Visas and Immigration (UKVI).
+You are required to be in attendance at the University for teaching and assessment weeks, as detailed in Regulation IX.
+If you do not maintain satisfactory attendance, as described in the University’s policy, you may have your studies terminated.
+The University operates a digital register using the MyLboro App which allows you to record your attendance at teaching sessions.
+The University is required to notify Local Authorities and other institutions who pay fees, about periods of absence or unsatisfactory attendance.
+This may lead to financial support being reduced or suspended and it may also lead to you having to repay money that you have already received.
+If you need a visa to study in the UK, then the University will also have to report periods of absence or unsatisfactory attendance to UK Visas and Immigration (UKVI), which could result in your visa being withdrawn.

 Fitness to Study Procedure - health and wellbeing